ConorFWild/pandda_2_gemmi/docs/debugging.md

 A warning with this feature is that if the input data has changed, new datasets will be processed against the current data, not the original data.
 This could happen if, for example, new datasets have been collected.

+(Diamond users can rerun pandda2 targeting the same directory as the failed run through XChemExplorer as if they were running a new PanDDA there).

 ## How To Run PanDDA 2 Against Crude Soaks And Cocktails

 If you have a crude or other cocktail experiment in which multiple ligands have been soaked, then it is important to make sure PanDDA has data for all the ligands that may have bound.